xXxCLOTIxXx/projectZ.py/docs/exceptions.md

 <h3 align="center">All exceptions</h3>

-1. **UnknownError**: An exception that occurs when an unknown error or situation that was not anticipated in the program happens.
+1. **UnknownError**: An exception that occurs when the server returns an error, but this error is not found in the list of defined exceptions.
+This typically happens when the server responds with an unexpected error code or message that is not handled by the client's code.

 2. **InvalidLink**: An exception that occurs when attempting to use an invalid link.